BaderLab/EnrichmentMapApp/docs/QuickStartGuide.rst

         Browser.

 * When loading GSEA results there is no need to specify each file.
 Use the GSEA RPT file to auto-populate all the file fields in the EM interface.
-Check out: |How to use RPT files|
+Check out: :ref:`rpt_files`
 * You can specify more lax p-value, q-value and coefficient threshold initially and fine tune them after the network is created by adjusting them through the p-value, q-value and coefficient tuners in the results panel.
-Check out: |How to use Parameters Panel|
+Check out: :ref:`results_panel`